Kamala Harris Addresses Biden Family’s Dealings In Ukraine

 “Probably not, but I think that the problem that we’ve got again with this issue is that it’s a distraction from the fact that — look, as far as I’m concerned, leave Joe Biden alone.
 Just leave him alone.
 On this issue of what this president has done that has been about corrupting America’s democracy, being in cahoots with a foreign leader to yet again try to manipulate the election of the president of the United States.”

-When pressed if she believed it was a bad judgment on Biden’s part, Harris dodged the question and suggested again that the story is a distraction from Trump’s alleged crimes.
+When pressed if she believed it was bad judgment on Biden’s part, Harris dodged the question and suggested again that the story is a distraction from Trump’s alleged crimes.

 Omg this is humiliating: pic.twitter.com/80MQeEwmoZ